bartuspan/ubik/README.md

-### Places

-* Places is a custom taxonomy designed to act as a lightweight geographic database.
-Each place is a term in a heirarchal taxonomy.
-* Place archives act like regular term archives with the addition of breadcrumb navigation and a list of descendent or related places.
-* Place shortcode: `[place]Place name[/place]` or `[place slug=placename]`.
-Will default back to plain text when the place doesn't exist.
-Makes it easy to reference places in your posts.
-* Places sidebar when navigating within the places database (requires configuration).
-* Hooks into entry metadata to display places next to tags and categories.
-* No custom mapping function at present.
-Just use simple Google Maps embeds.

 ### Search

 * Smarter HTML5-based search form replacement.
 Will include current search query in the search box.
 * Singleton search results redirect to matching post in one step.
 * Specify a different number of results on search pages (defaults to 20).

-### Series

-* A lightweight implementation of a post series taxonomy.
-Designed to easily link posts together in a series.
-* Inserts an ordered list of posts in a given series at the bottom of posts when viewed individually.
-* Series archives themselves are in chronological order (i.e. oldest first).